 Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies National Policy Statement on Electricity Transmission [NPS] NoR D2 To recognise the national significance of the electricity transmission network by facilitating the operation, maintenance and upgrade of the existing transmission network and the establishment of new transmission resources to meet the needs of present and future generations, while: managing the adverse environmental effects of the network; and managing the adverse effects of other activities on the network.
-POLICY 1 In achieving the purpose of the Act, decision-makers must recognise and provide for the national, regional and local benefits of sustainable, secure and efficient electricity transmission.
-The benefits relevant to any particular project or development of the electricity transmission network may include: i) maintained or improved security of supply of electricity; or efficient transfer of energy through a reduction of transmission losses; or iii) the facilitation of the use and development of new electricity generation, including renewable generation which assists in the management of the effects of climate change; or enhanced supply of electricity through the removal of points of congestion.
-The above list of benefits is not intended to be exhaustive and a particular policy, plan, project or development may have or recognise other benefits.
-POLICY 10 In achieving the purpose of the Act, decision-makers must to the extent reasonably possible manage activities to avoid reverse sensitivity effects on the electricity transmission network and to ensure that operation, maintenance, upgrading, and development of the electricity transmission network is not compromised.
+POLICY 1 In achieving the purpose of the Act, decision-makers must recognise and provide for the national, reg and efficient electricity transmission.
+The benefits relevant to any particular project or development of the electric is maintained or improved security of supply of electricity; or ii) maintained or improved security of supply of electricity; or iii) efficient transfer of energy through a reduction of transmission losses; or iii) the facilitation of the use and development of new electricity generation, including renewable get the effects of climate change; or iv) enhanced supply of electricity through the removal of points of congestion.
+The above list of be particular policy, plan, project or development may have or recognise other benefits.
+POLICY 10 In achieving the purpose of the Act, decision-makers must to the extent reasonably possible manage on the electricity transmission network and to ensure that operation, maintenance, upgrading, and development compromised.
 Auckland Unitary Plan B3 Ngā pūnaha hanganga, kawekawe me ngā pūngao - Infrastructure, transport and energy [RPS] B3.2.1(7) The national significance of the National Grid is recognised and provided for and its effective development, operation, maintenance and upgrading are enabled.
-B3.2.2(7) Encourage the co-location of infrastructure and the shared use of existing infrastructure corridors where this is safe and satisfies operational and technical requirements.
+B3.2.2(7) Encourage the co-location of infrastructure and the shared use of existing infrastructure corridors wher technical requirements.
 Auckland Unitary Plan D26 National Grid Corridor Overlay [DP] D26.2(1) The efficient development, operation, maintenance and upgrading of the National Grid is not compromised by subdivision, use and development.
-D26.3(1) Require subdivision, use and development within the National Grid Corridor Overlay to be undertaken so that it: a) meets the New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001); b) does not compromise security of supply and/or the integrity of National Grid assets; c) does not compromise ongoing access to conductors and support structures for maintenance and upgrading works; d) does not foreclose future cable routes into substations in roads in urban areas; e) does not foreclose operation and maintenance options or the carrying out of planned upgrade works; manages all activities to avoid exposure to health and safety risk from the National Grid; manages activities sensitive to the National Grid to minimise exposure to nuisance, such as noise and line drip from the National Grid; avoids the establishment or expansion of activities sensitive to transmission lines in the National Grid Yard and around substations; i) provides for use and development, except for activities sensitive to the National Grid, in the National Grid Yard (Compromised); avoids new structures and buildings within the National Grid Yard (Uncompromised), except for buildings for low intensity rural activities and minor structures; and k) limits, as far as practicable, potential reverse sensitivity effects.
-Auckland Unitary Plan E26 Infrastructure [DP] E26.2.1(7) The national significance of the National Grid is recognised and provided for and its effective development, operation, maintenance, repairs, upgrading and removal is enabled
+D26.3(1) Require subdivision, use and development within the National Grid Corridor Overlay to be undertaken service and the New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001); does not compromise security of supply and/or the integrity of National Grid assets; does not compromise ongoing access to conductors and support structures for maintenance and upgrade does not foreclose future cable routes into substations in roads in urban areas; does not foreclose operation and maintenance options or the carrying out of planned upgrade works; manages all activities to avoid exposure to health and safety risk from the National Grid; manages activities sensitive to the National Grid to minimise exposure to nuisance, such as noise and I avoids the establishment or expansion of activities sensitive to transmission lines in the National Grid Y provides for use and development, except for activities sensitive to the National Grid, in the National Grid avoids new structures and buildings within the National Grid Yard (Uncompromised), except for building structures; and k) limits, as far as practicable, potential reverse sensitivity effects.
+Auckland Unitary Plan E26 Infrastructure [DP] E26.2.1(7) The national significance of the National Grid is recognised and provided for and its effective development, operation, maintenance, repairs, upgrading and removal is enabled regional and local benefits of sustainable, secure tricity transmission network may include: